Economy of West Virginia: Banking

-Due to the rural demographics in West Virginia, the state isn't dominated by any major U.S. banks.
+Due to the rural demographics in West Virginia, the state is not dominated by any major U.S. banks.
 In fact, the only Big Four bank with any retail banking presence in the state is JP Morgan Chase, and only in the Charleston area.
 WesBanco is the largest bank in the state, and the only major bank with a presence throughout the state.
 City National Bank (West Virginia) also has a significant presence in several areas in West Virginia.
-Other major banks in the state, but only in certain areas, include Chase, Fifth Third Bank in Charleston and PNC Financial Services in Morgantown.
+Other major banks in the state, but only in certain areas, include Chase, Fifth Third Bank in Charleston, and PNC Financial Services in Morgantown.